2025–26 Austrian Cup

-The 2025–26 Austrian Cup is the 95th edition of the national cup in Austrian football.
-The winners will qualify for the 2026–27 Europa League play-off round.
-Wolfsberg is the defending champions, having defeated Hartberg in the 2025 final, the first appearance for both in the cup final.
+The 2025–26 Austrian Cup was the 95th edition of the national cup in Austrian football.
+The winners qualified for the 2026–27 Europa League third qualifying round.
+Wolfsberg were the defending champions, having defeated Hartberg in the 2025 final, the first appearance for both in the cup final.

 Match times up to 27 October 2025 and from 30 March 2026 are CEST (UTC+2).
 Times on interim ("winter") days are CET (UTC+1).

 Round dates

-The schedule of the competition is as follows.
+The schedule of the competition was as follows.